cmuratori/misc/cleancodeqa-2.md

 OR -- perhaps we've gone down a rathole and it's time to cut to the chase.
 See `programmer-cycles-vs-machine-cycles.md` file that I just created in this repository.

-I'm afraid my time is not unlimitted, so if you've got a different point to make, then let's get to it without further delay.
-Otherwise let's call it a day.
+As much as I've enjoyed this discussion, and as much as I've come to appreciate your knowledge and experience, I'm coming to the end of the time I can give to it.
+So if our current thread is headed somewhere specific then let's get there without further delay.